yiisoft/yii2/docs/guide/concept-behaviors.md

 Attaching Behaviors <a name="attaching-behaviors"></a>
 -------------------

 You can attach a behavior to a [[yii\base\Component|component]] either statically or dynamically.
-The former is more commonly used in practice.
+The former is more common in practice.

-To attach a behavior statically, override the [[yii\base\Component::behaviors()|behaviors()]] method of the component class that it is being attached.
-For example,
+To attach a behavior statically, override the [[yii\base\Component::behaviors()|behaviors()]] method of the component class to which the behavior is being attached.
+The [[yii\base\Component::behaviors()|behaviors()]] method should return a list of behavior [configurations](concept-configurations.md).
+Each behavior configuration can be either a behavior class name or a configuration array:

 ```php
 namespace app\models;